aurorascharff/next15-account-selector/STEPS.md

 ## (Update login form to login again)

 - Here logged out, let's complete the app with a functional login button.
 Use .bind to directly bind the server function to the button.
 Don't need to create a client component for this, just use the React 19 form component that let's us call a function in the action property.
-- We also have interactivity on this form by using a SubmitButton.
-It uses the React 19 useFormStatus hook to track the loading state of the nearest parent form.
+- We also want some interactivity on this form by extending our SubmitButton.
+Use the React 19 useFormStatus hook to track the loading state of the nearest parent form, and add use client.
+Composable interactive button that can be used in any form.
 - Log in again and view the pending state.

 ## Final demo using only the keyboard